Consumer Proposal Myths Debunked

 • creditor voting patterns

-This is why the majority of proposals pass on the first vote with little or no changes.
+This is why the majority of proposals pass on the first vote.

 Myth 5: “It’s basically the same as bankruptcy.”